andrews05/ResForge/Plug-Ins/Template Editor/README.md

 🔵 Read-Only

-🟡 Faked (interpreted as a different type)
+🟡 Compatibility Shim (interpreted as a more generic type)

-🔴 Not Yet Supported
+🔴 Not Supported

 🅱️ Permitted in TMPB